Monday, May 30, 2022

 Harve De Grace

-Yep it is actually the name of a town in Maryland.
+Yep, it is actually the name of a town in Maryland.
 A really nice town.
-It was only a short 22 miles from the anchorage we were at in the Sassafras river at George Town.
-We actually ran into some folks at our port today at a Tiki bar that live on the Sassafras river.
+It was only a short 22 miles from the anchorage we were at in the Sassafras River at George Town.
+We actually ran into some folks at our port today at a Tiki bar that lives on the Sassafras River.
 Small world.
-On the way to Harve De Grace were ran into a convoy of three other looper boats headed to the same location.
+On the way to Harve de Grace, we ran into a convoy of three other Looper boats headed to the same location.
 More on them later.

-We anchored up right in front of the light house at the end of town.
-A short dinghy ride and we mounted up on the bikes and went exploring.
-There was a lot of Antique stores which some of them were actually nice.
-Although Sue did not find anything I actually scored!
-I bought a used replacement 9/16 socket that I was missing.
-Oh the simple things in life!
+We anchored up right in front of the lighthouse at the end of town.
+A short dinghy ride, and we mounted up on the bikes and went exploring.
+There were a lot of antique stores, some of which were actually nice.
+Although Sue did not find anything, I actually scored!
+I bought a used replacement 9/16 socket that I had been missing.
+Oh, the simple things in life!

 company.
 This was about half that size but complete.
 They wanted a mere $1250 for this fine example!

-Thru out the town were beautiful restored Victorian style houses, some of which have been converted to Inns and B&Bs.
+Through the town were beautiful restored Victorian-style houses, some of which have been converted to inns and B&Bs.

 Tuesday, May 17, 2022